netascode/go-fmc/README.md

 # go-fmc

-`go-fmc` is a Go client library for Cisco Secure FMC (Firewall Management Center).
+`go-fmc` is a Go client library for Cisco Secure FMC (Firewall Management Center) and cdFMC (Cloud-Delivered FMC).
 It is based on Nathan's excellent [goaci](https://github.com/brightpuddle/goaci) module and features a simple, extensible API and [advanced JSON manipulation](#result-manipulation).

 ## Getting Started